PWFirewall/Active-Directory-Home-Lab/README.md

 ### ❌ DNS Misconfiguration Prevented Domain Join

 **Problem:**
-CLIENT01 could not locate the domain during join process.
+CLIENT01 could not locate the domain during the join process.

 **Cause:**
 Client was using incorrect DNS settings (public DNS instead of DC01).